 This may be the first pregnancy symptom in some women so it is important to carry out a pregnancy test.

-What it can be: Even though some scant bleeding is normal during this stage of pregnancy, if the bleeding becomes intense, very bright red, or accompanied by nausea and cramps, it can indicate a miscarriage or ectopic pregnancy, both which require immediate attention.
+Causes: Even though some scant bleeding is normal during this stage of pregnancy, if the bleeding becomes intense, very bright red, or accompanied by nausea and cramps, it can indicate a miscarriage or ectopic pregnancy, both which require immediate attention.

 What to do: You should be seen by your obstetrician or proceed to an emergency department immediately if bleeding is heavy and bright red.